MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ## Tracking new Outlook usage

-You can view the new Outlook app usage in your organization by using the Usage and Insights report in Microsoft Entra ID.
+You can view new Outlook app usage in your organization by using the [Usage and Insights report](/entra/identity/monitoring-health/concept-usage-insights-report?tabs=microsoft-entra-admin-center) in Microsoft Entra ID.

 To access this report, your organization needs an Azure subscription.
 Sign in to [Microsoft Azure](https://portal.azure.com) and select the **Microsoft Outlook** app from the list of applications.
 Confirm the app by checking the appID: `5d661950-3475-41cd-a2c3-d671a3162bc1`.